 Transformation catalyst who combines visionary leadership, people development, and innovative thinking to turn around struggling operations, create strong cultures, and grow revenues.
 20+ years of experience leading human service programs and non-profit operations rooted in research and learning.
 Championed operational and financial transformations and turnarounds, doubling one agency’s growth and expanding budgets by as much as $9M.

 Bullet points are a great way to quickly highlight core skills and most significant accomplishments in an easy-to-digest format that leaves white space to make your file visually appealing.
-Now that you have gotten a reader’s attention with a benefit line / brand statement and a summary, continue the story with more detail and consider adding a few bullet points near the top of your file.
+Now that you have gotten a reader’s attention with a benefit line / brand statement and a summary continue the story with more detail and consider adding a few bullet points near the top of your file.

 - Mention significant accomplishments (including metrics for proof)